 Caution

-This chapter is grouping the payroll-relevant data to be maintained for each country in scope of this SAP Best Practices solution.
+This chapter groups the payroll-relevant data to be maintained for each country in scope of this SAP Best Practices.

+Recommendation

-Wenablinghave the navigation pane shown in the left side of the screen.
-Thus you will directly
+We recommend enabling View Navigation Pane Headings from the top menu to have the navigation pane shown in the left side of the screen.
+Thus you will be able to navigate directly to your country.

 Purpose

-In order for payroll to run correctly in Employee Central Payroll, the HR Administrator needs to maintain payroll-relevant data for an employee, like for example social insurance or contract data.
+In order for payroll to run correctly in Employee Central Payroll, the HR Administrator needs to maintain payroll-relevant data for an employee.
+This payroll-relevant data is country-specific.

 The maintenance is performed in Employee Central, which is integrated to the Employee Central Payroll system and calls the Employee Central Payroll system using mash-ups, such that the data is saved directly in Employee Central Payroll.